aramis-lab/clinicadl/docs/TSVTools.md

 ```bash
 clinicadl tsvtool kfold <formatted_data_path>
 ```
-where `formatted_data_path` (str) is the folder containing a tsv file per label which is going to be split (output of `clinicadl tsvtool getlabels|split|kfold`).
+where `formatted_data_path` (str) is the folder containing a TSV file per label which is going to be split (output of `clinicadl tsvtool getlabels|split|kfold`).

 Options: